matiasfha/draft-articles/advanced-typescript.md

 type FunctionArgs = Extract<MixedArgs, Function>
 ```

-The first argument we pass to Extract is our union type and the second argument is the type that we will use when comparing each member of the union.
+The first argument we pass to Extract is our union type, and the second argument is the type that we will use when comparing each union member.
 If a member is assignable to our second argument, it will be included in the resulting type.

-But, how this will look like in real life?.
-A good use case will be creating a filtering function
+But, how this looks like in real life?.
+A good use case will be creating a filtering function.

-Say you have an array of users with different types of users that are tagged by the `type` property, so in fact you have a **discriminated union**  as a type.
+Say you have an array of users with different types of users tagged by the `type` property, so you have a **discriminated union**  as a type.

 ```typescript
 type Users =